Kurento/kurento/kurento-magic-mirror/README.md

 kurento-magic-mirror
 ====================

-Kurento Java Tutorial: WebRTC in loopback with faceoverlay filter (magic mirror).
+Kurento JavaScript Tutorial: WebRTC in loopback with faceoverlay filter (magic mirror).

 Running this tutorial
 ---------------------